angular-ui/ui-layout/README.md

 If set to `true`, the splitbar between two containers will not be visible when one of them is collapsed.

-### collapseToMinSize
+### hideCollapsedContainer

 Type: `Boolean`
 Default: `false`

-Whether to limit a collapsed container size to its minimum size, even when it is collapsed.
+Whether to completely hide a collapsed container, even if it has a minimum size set.
+If this option is set to `false` a collapsed container will have a size equal to the `min-size` property.

 ## Child Attributes